headshed-dev/cms-lite/README.md

 While static websites offer many benefits, creating them often requires technical skills that can be a barrier for many.
 CMS-Lite aims to bridge this gap by providing a simple and accessible platform for building and managing static websites.

-# Contributing

-We welcome contributions from the community!
-Please refer to our [Contributing Guidelines] for more information.
-1

 # License